HarshRathi2511/meals-_app/README.md

 # meals
-This app contains various recipes ,from which you can customize your choices like vegan,gluten etc.
+This app contains various recipes ,from which you can customize your choices by using filters for vegan,gluten etc and you can also mark them favorite in case you want to save them for reference!

 ![Screenshot_20210811-201151](https://user-images.githubusercontent.com/75066364/129052842-8cc79306-1f4f-4e8f-a30a-d0bc1918ef74.jpg)  ![Screenshot_20210811-201139](https://user-images.githubusercontent.com/75066364/129052866-bc361fe5-82b7-4242-b2ea-7e46c1d8c0bf.jpg)